Scotland's Heat Network Fund: application guidance

 5. Provision of heat at an affordable cost

-It is essential that projects supported by the SHNF align with the Scottish Government’s objective to eradicate fuel poverty.
+It is essential that projects supported by SHNF align with the Scottish Government’s objective to eradicate fuel poverty.
 Applications must demonstrate that heat is provided at a cost that is affordable to consumers.

 A strong application will show how the cost of heat provided by the heat network compares to the Alternative Zero Direct Emissions Heat option(s) and demonstrate that the project will help prevent or alleviate fuel poverty.

-A weak application will have made no attempt to evidence the affordability of the heat network project in comparison with other zero direct emissions options or will have made this comparison but shown the heat network will be more expensive to consumers than other zero direct emissions options.
+A weak application will have made no attempt to evidence the affordability of the heat network project in comparison to other zero direct emissions options or will have made this comparison but shown the heat network will be more expensive to consumers than other zero direct emissions options.

 The Alternative Zero Direct Emissions Heat option is the alternative zero direct emissions option that could be installed if the heat network project does not progress.
 Examples of this alternative option could include individual air source heat pumps or electric heaters.